jojomondag/FileToMarkdown/Readme.md

 ## Features

 - 📄 Convert various file formats to Markdown
-- 👁️ Standalone viewer that works directly in the browser (no server required)
+- 👁️ Standalone viewer that works directly in the browser
 - 🔍 Syntax highlighting for code blocks
 - 📂 File and folder structure navigation
 - 🔧 Direct file editing using File System Access API